StaticJsCMS/static-cms/website/content/docs/configuration-options.md

 ### `identifier_field`

-Simple CMS expects every entry to provide a field named `"title"` that serves as an identifier for the entry.
+Static CMS expects every entry to provide a field named `"title"` that serves as an identifier for the entry.
 The identifier field serves as an entry's title when viewing a list of entries, and is used in [slug](#slug) creation.
 If you would like to use a field other than `"title"` as the identifier, you can set `identifier_field` to the name of the other field.

 **Example**